-No fractional shares will be issued upon exercise of the Resale Warrants.
-If, upon exercise of the Resale Warrants, the registered holder would be entitled to receive a fractional interest in a share, Presto will, upon exercise, round down to the nearest whole number the number of shares of Common Stock to be issued to the registered holder.
+No fractional shares will be issued upon exercise of the warrants.
+If, upon exercise of the warrants, a holder would be entitled to receive a fractional interest in a share, Presto will, upon exercise, round down to the nearest whole number the number of shares of Common Stock to be issued to the warrant holder.